Get your career off to a flying start with our 10 week paid internships in Data and Analytics.

 For us, it’s about finding and engaging talented and passionate people, who’ll make a difference to our business in the long term.
-That’s why if you complete the internship successfully, and enjoy your experience, there could be a place available for you on our 2020 Data and Analytics graduate programme.
+That’s why if you complete the internship successfully, and enjoy your experience, there could be a place available for you on our 2021 Data graduate programme.

 What you'll do

-The internship starts with an induction and you’ll then begin a ten week placement, where you’ll attend training workshops, get involved with our day to day work, and take part in a business improvement project with fellow interns.
+The internship starts with an induction and you’ll then begin a 10 week placement where you’ll attend training workshops, get involved with our day to day work, and take part in a business improvement project with fellow interns.

 You’ll be updating your learning log so, towards the end of the internship, you’ll be able to show off everything you’ve learned in your final assessment.

-Over the ten weeks, you’ll take part in a business improvement project, linked to one area of Data and Analytics.
+Over the 10 weeks, you’ll take part in a business improvement project, linked to one area of Data and Analytics.

 This will be a great way of putting new ideas forward, making a real contribution and getting a sense of what our team culture’s all about.
 We’ll tell you about the specifics of this project during the induction.

-Towards the end of the internship, you’ll be assessed on what you’ve learned, against the goals and values explained in the induction.
+Towards the end of the internship, we’ll assess you on what you’ve learned, against the goals and values explained in the induction.
 You’ll be keeping up a learning log week by week, and you’ll be discussing progress with your line manager throughout.
 You’ll present on this, individually, towards the end of the programme.